 Conclusion

 Bowling is not an Olympic sport, but in the future, there are chances that it might feature in sports tournaments internationally.
-We, as bowling enthusiasts, need to make our voices be heard and need to keep practicing to become professionals.
+As bowling enthusiasts, we need to make our voices heard and keep practicing to become professionals.

-We also need to get more bowling alleys established in underdeveloped countries and places where bowling is not very widely known so more people can learn to love the game.
+We also need to establish more bowling alleys in underdeveloped countries and places where bowling is not very widely known so more people can learn to love the game.